Interpretable Features for the Assessment of Neurodegenerative Diseases through Handwriting Analysis: Methods

-We define a clean file as the list $\mathcal{F} = [X_u, Y_u, P_u, T_u]$.\\ We computed various metrics from the clean files, targeting prioritizing motor, cognitive or behavioral elements.
-The metrics can be categorized relative to or irrespective of the task: \begin{enumerate} \item Task-agnostic (see Section \ref{ssec:global_feats}): these metrics measure primarily dynamic properties of the signal such as speed, noise, and basic ratios. \item Task-specific (see Section \ref{ssec:specific_feats}): these metrics are designed for specific tasks or groups of tasks. \end{enumerate}
+We define a clean file as the list $\mathcal{F} = [X_u, Y_u, P_u, T_u]$.\\ We computed various features from the clean files, targeting prioritizing motor, cognitive or behavioral elements.
+The features can be categorized relative to or irrespective of the task: \begin{enumerate} \item Task-agnostic (see Section \ref{ssec:global_feats}): these features measure primarily dynamic properties of the signal such as speed, noise, and basic ratios. \item Task-specific (see Section \ref{ssec:specific_feats}): these features are designed for specific tasks or groups of tasks. \end{enumerate}